How to get rid of bees in your garden without killing them

 Bees for the large part are a fascinating insect and are important for our environment.
 It is equally important that we try and live in harmony with them.
 You don’t want to risk getting stung but you don’t want to harm the bees either, so it is always worth trying a natural approach to discouraging them.

 Have you discovered a natural deterrent?
-Because if so, we’d love to hear from you, so please get in touch with us via our social media sites, or alternatively, leave a comment below.
+Because if so, we’d love to hear from you, so please get in touch with us via our social media sites.